makeusabrew/horde/README.md

 aforementioned `default.conf` apache configuration file.
 If it contains a `schema.sql` this will be run against the MySQL server within each container upon initialisation.

+### Optional parameters

+#### --procs

+This controls how many docker containers to spawn and is limited only by your host machine and the complexity of your test suite.
+Experiment!
+My sample suite seems to work well with up to 20 containers on a Quad Core, 16Gb Linux machine, but any more and tests start failing unpredictably.

+#### --output

+If present this controls where the combined results of all test suites will be written to in JUnit compatible (e.g. CI friendly) XML.

+#### --image

+If you've built your own custom horde image you can pass it here.

 ## Sample output